zabore/mmedr/README.md

-# mmedr
+# R for Molecular Medicine

-A repository of materials related to development of an R curriculum for the Cleveland Clinic Molecular Medicine PhD students.
+A repository of teaching materials for the Cleveland Clinic Molecular Medicine PhD program R curriculum.